Vlad-Vasinev/New-City/README.md

 # This is New City

 ## This project is about: 💻
-- making responsive website for popular house building Russian company
+- making responsive website for popular house building company in Russia

 ## This project is using:
 - html: for creating html-layout 💡